4 decades. 135 original works. Artistic research, social conscience, and an expertise in creating site-specific and museum work.

 National Water Dance

+Core Dance in recognition of Anna & Daria Halprin and the Tamalpa Institute offer Planetary Dance to our communities.
 Planetary Dance is an annual dance of healing and community renewal.
-It brings people of all ages and abilities together in a beautiful setting to dance for a purpose...
+It brings people of all ages and abilities together in a beautiful setting to dance for a purpose.